How do you increase your chances of sticking with the things you say you’ll do? I’ve been thinking about this question a lot.

 Assigning specific cues to a chosen behaviour, creates clarity in your mind and a concrete plan of action.
 This is a strategy know as implementation intentions.

-Having a concrete plan for your commitments makes your decisions more autonomous.
+Having a concrete plan for your commitments makes your decision making autonomous.
 You spend less time thinking about your actions or fixating on the end goal, and more time being productive.
 You make things easy.

 Further reading #